Ludwig von Weltzien: Biography

 In 1853 he was assigned as brigade major and entrusted with the management of the Oldenburg's military school.
 In 1855 Weltzien was made a company commander and chamberlain.
-After his substantial promotion to major he was assigned as Oldenburg's military representative on the Military Commission of the German Confederation in Frankfurt am Main on February 1, 1859.
+After his substantial promotion to major he was assigned as Oldenburg's military representative on the Military Commission of the German Confederation in Frankfurt am Main on 1 February 1859.
 In this capacity, serving a two-years tour, he was promoted to lieutenant colonel in mid-March 1860, and served as battalion commander after his return to line duty.
-On January 1, 1862, he was promoted to colonel and regimental commander.
-A Major general since April 30, 1865; Weltzien was the successor of Wilhelm von Ranzow as commander of both the Oldenburg Contingent and the Oldenburg-Hanseatic Brigade.
+On 1 January 1862 he was promoted to colonel and regimental commander.
+A Major general since 30 April 1865, Weltzien was the successor of Wilhelm von Ranzow as commander of both the Oldenburg Contingent and the Oldenburg-Hanseatic Brigade.
 In the next year he led his brigade in the Austro-Prussian War as part of the Army of the Main for the campaign against Austria's southern German allies.
 There he fought against the Baden Division in the Battle of Werbach.
 For his achievements Weltzien received the Commander's Cross of the House and Merit Order of Peter Frederick Louis with Swords, and from the Prussian King Wilhelm I he received the Order of the Red Eagle 2nd Class with oak leaves and swords.

-When the German military was reorganized and the federal Oldenburg Contingent subsequently absorbed by the Prussian Army, Weltzien was attached to the staff of the 15th Division in Cologne on September 25, 1867.
-He was promoted to Lieutenant General on March 22, 1868, and assigned as acting commander of the division on April 8, 1869.
+When the German military was reorganized and the federal Oldenburg Contingent subsequently absorbed by the Prussian Army, Weltzien was attached to the staff of the 15th Division in Cologne on 25 September 1867.
+He was promoted to Lieutenant General on 22 March 1868, and assigned as acting commander of the division on 8 April 1869.
 With the beginning of the Franco-Prussian War he was appointed as permanent commander of his unit and on August 18 fought in the Battle of Gravelotte.
 During the Siege of Metz, Weltzien received the Iron Cross, 2nd Class but fell ill with typhus.
-The mourning for the death of his only son Peter, who died as a war volunteer at Gravelotte, worsened the illness from which the elder Weltzien died on October 16, 1870, in Wiesbaden.
+The mourning for the death of his only son Peter, who died as a war volunteer at Gravelotte, worsened the illness from which the elder Weltzien died on 16 October 1870 in Wiesbaden.

 Family

-Since August 4, 1847 Weltzien was married to Marianne née Brockhaus (1829-1919), daughter of the bookseller and publisher Friedrich Brockhaus.
+From 4 August 1847 Weltzien was married to Marianne née Brockhaus (1829-1919), daughter of the bookseller and publisher Friedrich Brockhaus.
 The couple had the following children: